JuliaGtk/Gtk4.jl/README.md

 Most of the code for GLib support (`GType`, `GValue`, `GObject`, etc.) was copied with minor changes from [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl).
 This includes integration of the GLib main loop with Julia's event loop.

 Documentation for the master branch version of this package can be found [here](https://juliagtk.github.io/Gtk4.jl/dev/).
+Example code can be found [here](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).
 Complete GTK documentation is available at [https://www.gtk.org/docs](https://www.gtk.org/docs).

 ## Package scope and alternatives